n17r4m/mpyx/README.md

         pass
 ```

-Most complicated tasks will benifit from being declared as a subclass of `F`,
+Most complicated tasks will benefit from being declared as a subclass of `F`,
 however as mentioned previously, if your task is a simple mapping of
 `foo(x) -> y`, you may use `foo` as a function in its vanilla state.